World Walleye Association 2019 Regulations

 Any tournament official or participant has a right to protest another team.
 An official written protest must accompany a $200 fee and be made with a tournament official within 10 minutes of completion of weigh in.
 A protest committee will be formed and will consist of the 1st, 5th and 10th place teams for the event unless they are involved in the protest.
 Should one of these teams be involved, the next place down will be the replacement team.
 Following interviews with concerned parties, a ruling will be made and the fee will be returned if the protest is found valid.
 All participants agree to a polygraph test if they are requested and interpretation of any truth verification test shall be at the sole discretion of the tournament officials.
 Refusal to submit to or failure to pass will result in a DQ.
 Tournament Officials shall act as the referee in all disputes and his decision based on his interpretation of the rules will be final and without legal appeal.

-The use of cell phones or any other communication device is strictly prohibited. texting, messaging or any App capable of sharing information or location are prohibited.
+The use of any communication device other than in emergency situations is prohibited.
 Marine Band radios are encouraged; boats with marine band radios will tune to channel 72 for announcements and the National Anthem.
 After take-off, only emergency channel 16 may be monitored.
-Any violation of this rule will result in a Disqualification.
+Cell phones and any other communication devices must be turned off during tournament hours, but may be used for safety or emergency calls to Tournament Officials.
+Text messaging and any other form of mobile device communication is also prohibited without prior approval from the Director.
+Any variation from this rule may result in a disqualification.

 Contestants may not leave their boats during tournament hours except with approval of the tournament director or during severe or unsafe weather.
 In the event of a thunderstorm, lightning and severe weather or unsafe conditions, contestants may pull into the nearest shoreline and seek shelter until it is safe to continue fishing.
 Tournament fishing hours may be shortened or canceled due to weather or unforeseen circumstances at the Tournament Official’s discretion.